 I have visited enough Carnegies over the years, close to five hundred, that each seems like a familiar friend, whether it is a first-time visit or a repeat.
 The repeats all bring back a wave of memories from the previous visit.
 They begin surging even before I have sited it, as I begin to sense its presence.
 A second visit can be more satisfying than the first.
 It was too early to have a peek inside the Portsmouth Carnegie, so early in fact that a homeless woman was just beginning to stir from her burrow in the bushes in front of the library, but I didn't care to linger long anyway as I didn't wish to keep Janina waiting in Southampton, which she was zipping to via train.

-I had to share the road between these two large ports with a fair amount of traffic, but that hardly diminished me from savoring what would be my last bicycle ride for a week, the longest spell I have had to endure in more than a decade, since a broken collarbone as a messenger sidelined me.
-Rather than having Janina stuck at the train station awaiting my arrival, we opted for a park just a couple blocks from where the towering Queen Mary was docked.
+I had to share the road between these two large ports with a thick stream of bustling traffic, but I tri d not to let it diminish me from savoring what would be my last bicycle ride for a week, the longest spell I have had to endure in more than a decade, since a broken collarbone as a messenger sidelined me.
+Rather than having Janina stuck at the train station awaiting my arrival, we opted to meet at a park just a couple blocks from where the towering Queen Mary was docked.
 When Janina wasn't at the park I swung by the ship to give my home for the next week a closer look.

 A steady stream of people, both passengers and crew, were already boarding.
 I confirmed I could roll my fully loaded bike across the same canopied plank that all the passengers were crossing and then returned to the park.
 Janina was just arriving, looking almost gleeful as she pulled her suitcase and could see our ship in the distance.
 It had been too chilly to sit in the park and await me, so she had gone to a nearby teahouse.